achoav/Mapping_Earthquakes/README.md

 ## Deliverable 3: Add an Additional Map with Tectonic plates and Seismic activity

-•	Add an third Map with Tectonic plates and Seismic activity
+•	Add a third Map with Tectonic plates and Seismic activity